mohamedyassin1/mohamedyassin1/README.md

 ## Hey there, I'm Mohamed 👋
 I'm a 3rd year Software Engineering student studying @ the University of Calgary.
-Problem solving is something that I truly enjoy and it is a privilege to be learning about the field of software development and tech.
+Problem solving is something that I truly enjoy and it is a privilege to be learning about the field of software engineering and tech.

 Some more about me: